asus4/unity-neumorphism-ui/README.md

 ## How to add your textures

 Use [msdfgen](https://github.com/Chlumsky/msdfgen) to generate texture from SVG.
-A sample command included in  `Tools/convert.sh` with a msdfgen macOS binary (and you can find the binary for win on the msdfgen's GitHub repo).
+A sample command is included in `Tools/convert.sh` with a msdfgen macOS binary (and you can find the binary for win on the msdfgen's GitHub repo).

 ## References